BA (Hons) in Acting

 Applicants should have excellent conversational English and be able to understand a variety of texts.
 As with all applicants, during the audition the panel will consider how you deliver your speeches and also how you are able to interact and converse with them.

-For applicants outside of the EU/EEA, we recommend that you read the guidelines published by UK Visas and Immigration.
+For non-UK applicants, we recommend that you read the guidelines published by UK Visas and Immigration.
 RADA can choose how to assess a student’s knowledge of English.
 They must still be at:

 We do not use the UCAS service for applications and we have an independent audition process.
-Download an application form at the top of this page and send it directly to RADA.
+Apply via the online form at the top of this page.

-No. You will be asked to sing at your recall audition so we can see how you communicate in a different medium, and how you approach performing in different scenarios – the ways you engage with a text and with the ideas behind it.
+No. You will be asked to sing for your video submission so we can see how you communicate in a different medium, and how you approach performing in different scenarios – the ways you engage with a text and with the ideas behind it.

-The BA (Hons) in Acting course includes individual and choral singing lessons; you can find out more about these in the course information further up this page.
+The BA (Hons) in Acting course includes singing lessons; you can find out more about these in the course information further up this page.

-RADA accepts 28 students onto the BA (Hons) in Acting course each year, and 32 on to the Foundation Course in Acting.
+RADA usually accepts 28 students onto the BA (Hons) in Acting course each year.

 If you are ill on the day, please email firstname.lastname@example.org in advance of your audition.